 The following tactics can help you generate more interest:

-- Hosting procurement fairs each with a specific focus (i.e., products, services, industry, etc.) to facilitate bidirectional communication between state agencies and the vendor community.
-This will enable states to gain a better vendor perspective and gather feedback on how states can improve procurement processes.
+- Host procurement fairs with a specific focus (for example, products, services, industry, etc.) to facilitate two-way communication between your agency and the vendor community.
+These fairs can help you understand the vendor perspective and gather feedback on how to set up your procurement for a strong response.

-- Reforming purchasing practices to promote uniform procurement rules, guidelines, and tools across state agencies and create a reliable, consistent procurement infrastructure for bidders.
+- Reform your state’s purchasing practices to promote uniform procurement rules, guidelines, and tools across state agencies to create a reliable, consistent procurement infrastructure for bidders.

-- Releasing the bidder’s library ahead of the RFP to provide resource materials that will help vendors gain a better understanding of the procurement project, as well as generate interest in the project.
+- Release the bidder’s library ahead of the RFP to provide resource materials that will generate interest and help vendors gain a better understanding of your needs.